jonathanlermitage/tikione-steam-cleaner/README.md

 steam Cleaner with the provided JVM into an EXE installer based on NSIS-Unicode (Nullsoft Scriptable Install System, Unicode version: I use version 2.46-5 from [Google Code](http://code.google.com/p/unsis/downloads/list)).

 Public distributions are currently hosted by Sourceforge.net.
 See <http://sourceforge.net/projects/tikione/> for details and downloads.
-The documentation website is <http://steamcleaner.tikione.fr> (available in English, French and Russian), it also hosts the auto-update files used by TikiOne Steam Cleaner application.

 ### Author
 * Jonathan Lermitage (<jonathan.lermitage@gmail.com>)